Lostdou/Spotify-Widget/README.md

 ## ⚙️ Installation/Instalación
 ### EN:
-In order to start this bot, follow the steps below:
+In order to start this script, follow the steps below:

 1- Clone the repository:
 ```bash